 There are those that understand your frustrations, have dealt with the disappointments you may be dealing with who are there to hear you out.

 I created this site to help other runners get past disappointment.
 There was a reason for this.
 I, too, experienced many setbacks and want others to bypass those mistakes.
 It is important to learn from the mistakes of others.

 I cannot say this enough, don't accept where you are as a runner.

 If your goal is simply to finish a 5K, then work toward that goal until you meet it.

 Do I believe these guys work hard.
-Absolutely and I am friends with both of them.
-I know they work hard but they have huge engines.
+Absolutely.
+I am friends with both of them and know they work hard but they have huge engines.

-We all are born with various abilities, some achieve greatness more easily then others but the heart, in my opinion, will always overpower talent.
+We all are born with various abilities, some achieve greatness more easily than others but the heart, in my opinion, will always overpower talent.

 You have to remember that the most successful people, regardless what area it is, simply don't know when to let up.
 Dan Gable, the reminds me of that type of person.

 I think everyone can achieve this type of success if they were putting their entire effort into every waking moment of the day to any task.

 What are you good at?
 Why are you that way?